ivankypers/kind-practice/README.md

 # kinda-practice
-Deal with another example in figma and trying to make web-site
+Deal with another example in figma and trying to make web-site (none adaptive)